Randomization advice and ambiguity aversion: Introduction

 The classical paradigm of rational decision making under such uncertainty is subjective expected utility (SEU), underpinned by the axiomatic foundation of \citet{savage54}.
 The experimental designs of \citet{ellsberg61}, later implemented in many studies, see e.g., the survey of \citet{trautmann2015ambiguity}, have challenged the SEU paradigm.
 This challenge was mostly on positive, that is, empirical, grounds in that these experiments found that many people behave in a way that is inconsistent with subjective expected utility.
 The fact, however, that this behavior has been so robust in lab experiments and that many researchers have developed axiomatic foundations for alternative models of decision making that admit such behavior, see references below, may be received as posing a normative challenge to SEU in postulating that a broader set of preference models could be considered normatively appealing.

 In this paper we aim to test the normative appeal of these alternative models of decision making under uncertainty.
 We use the term ``normative'' in the sense of Ellsberg's 1962 PhD thesis, see \citet[pages 22-26]{ellsberg2001risk}, and as in the ``subjective'' definition of rationality given by \citet[p.
 5]{gilboa2012rational}: We consider a decision normatively appealing (to the decision maker) if the decision maker (still) makes this choice after thorough reflection.
 In all of our treatments, subjects are provided with a complete, and fairly standard, description of all payoff-relevant aspects of the environment.
 We operationalize this reflection in the lab by providing subjects with supplementary descriptions that, while not payoff-relevant, emphasize certain ways to think about the environment.
 The descriptions are provided in the form of short videos that subjects watch before the elicitation of their choice.
+The experimental design has been pre-registered at the AEA RCT Registry, see \cite*{KRZregistration}.\footnote{The pre-registered experimental design comprises treatments for what are now two papers.
+Treatments 2 to 11 in \cite*{KRZregistration} are reported here, while Treatment 1 is reported in \cite*{kuzmics2022ellsberg}.}

-Our findings are relevant to all models of ambiguity aversion that are monotone.
+Our findings are relevant for all models of ambiguity aversion that are monotone.
 That is, if one act is better than another act in all states, then the inferior act cannot be chosen when the superior act is available.
-We call such models \emph{classical ambiguity aversion (CAA) models}.\footnote{ This category includes most preference models reviewed in the recent survey of \citet{machina2014ambiguity}, such as the maxmin expected utility model of \citet{gilboa89}, the Choquet expected utility model of \citet{schmeidler89}, the smooth ambiguity model of \citet{klibanoff05}, the variational and multiplier preference models of \citet{maccheroni06} and \citet{hansen2001robust}, confidence function preferences of \citet{chateauneuf2009ambiguity}, uncertainty aversion preferences of \citet{cerreia11}, and the incomplete preference model of \citet{bewley02}.}
+We call such models \emph{classical ambiguity aversion (CAA) models}.\footnote{ This category includes most preference models reviewed in the survey of \citet{machina2014ambiguity}, such as the maxmin expected utility model of \citet{gilboa89}, the Choquet expected utility model of \citet{schmeidler89}, the smooth ambiguity model of \citet{klibanoff05}, the variational and multiplier preference models of \citet{maccheroni06} and \citet{hansen2001robust}, confidence function preferences of \citet{chateauneuf2009ambiguity}, uncertainty aversion preferences of \citet{cerreia11}, and the incomplete preference model of \citet{bewley02}.}